gogearbox/website/docs/getting-started.md

 sidebar_label: Getting Started
 ---

-**Gearbox** :gear: is a web framework for building micro services written in Go with a focus on high performance and memory optimization and it's built on fasthttp which is up to 10x faster than net/http.
+**Gearbox** :gear: is a web framework for building micro services written in Go with a focus on high performance.
+It's built on fasthttp which is up to 10x faster than net/http.

 ### Installation